qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     Most libraries will be based on both the QtCore and QtGui modules, in which case code generation for these libraries will be disabled.

+.. _rejection:

 rejection
 ^^^^^^^^^

-    The rejection node rejects the given class, or the specified function or field, and it is a child of the typesystem node.
+    The ``rejection`` node rejects the given class, or the specified function or field, and it is a child of the :ref:`typesystem` node.

     .. code-block:: xml